 Did you know that almost half of Venice consists of gardens?
 In the 15th century, Venice had more than 400 botanical gardens, more than any other city in the world!
 Many gardens still wait to be rediscovered, and so do their surprising stories and recipes.

 Since 2011, A Garden in Venice has taken readers virtually into private gardens, exploring green oases never seen before.
-Come with us and see the green Lagoon!
+Discover our green guides, virtual tours, the garden blog, and much more!

 ... see Venice in the 13th century